singlerider/twitchalerts_oauth/README.md

 ## Authorization

-Head to http://127.0.0.1:8080/authorize to see an authorization page for the app.
+Head to http://127.0.0.1:8080/twitchalerts/authorize to see an authorization page for the app.

-From their, once approved, you'll see a returned access token, assuming all the provided information from your app (and the uri redirect) are correct.
+From their, once approved, you'll see a returned access token, assuming all the provided information from your app (and the `redirect_uri`) are correct.

-After you have this much, I'll leave it up to you to decide how you'll want to store the tokens.
-I'm using MySQL here to interact with my own separate application directly.